 Due to the presence of intensive urban development and the lack of suitable bodies of water, there is no habitat for the American alligator or the bald eagle in the park.
 There are no known limestone caves in the park that would provide wintering habitat for the Indiana bat, and potential riparian feeding areas are generally subject to intensive human activity.
-There is one 150-acre shortleaf pine stand in the park where trees of sufficient size could grow to provide potential nesting habitat for the area is isolated from other stands.
+There is one 150-acre shortleaf pine stand in the park where trees of sufficient size could grow to provide potential nesting habitat for the red-cockaded woodpecker, but the understory is dense and the area is isolated from other stands.
 In any case, the actions outlined in this plan will not affect potential riparian feeding habitat for the bat or nesting habitat for the woodpecker.
 The National Park Service concludes, therefore, that implementation of this plan will have no effect on federally protected species or critical habitat.